-The East Africa Trade and Investment Hub (the Hub) works to attract and accelerate U.S./East African Community (EAC) investment and technology adoption.
+The East Africa Trade and Investment Hub (the Hub) works to attract, mobilize and sustain new private-sector investment within the East Africa region.
+Investment is a core ingredient for firms of all sizes to innovate, grow and ultimately sell their products locally, regionally and internationally.
 The Hub has a goal of facilitating $100 Million in investments and creating 10,000 jobs by 2019.
 Our investment component works in four priority sectors: ICT, agribusiness, financial services, and cotton, textile and apparel, within the EAC, Ethiopia, and Madagascar.

 Download our investment fact sheet to learn more about our work.